AI doesn't replace your thinking.

 The more you and the AI know about the problem, the better the output.
 Handing a project to an AI in a domain you don't understand is a recipe for confidently wrong answers.

 • Stay in the decision seat.
-The AI offers angles, surfaces options, and does the conversion work.
-You make the call.
+The AI surfaces angles, finds options, and does the conversion work, but the judgment call stays with you, and it should, because that's where your domain knowledge is irreplaceable.

-• Let it handle first drafts, analysis, reformatting, and research - the work that surrounds the thinking.
+• Let it handle first drafts, analysis, reformatting, and research: the work that exists around the thinking, not the thinking itself.

 2,000+ hours of AI consulting delivered